Edward Cornwallis: Father Le Loutre's War

 To stop the raids on the British settlements and pressure the natives into submission, Cornwallis announced an extirpation proclamation to remove the Mi'kmaq from peninsular Nova Scotia.
 As part of the proclamation, he offered a bounty for the capture or scalps of Mi'kmaw men.
 Later instructions offered a bounty for the capture of women and children: the bounty promised a reward for "every Indian you shall destroy (upon producing his Scalp as the Custom is) or every Indian taken [prisoner], Man, Woman or Child."
 Despite the bounty, the British forces and settlers had virtually no encounters with the Mi'kmaq and their raids against the British continued.
 Cornwallis increased the bounty dramatically for Mi'kmaw warriors.
 Settlers brought in only one scalp in the next nine months.
-Over the next two years, the indigenous and Acadian raids continued against the British at Grand Pre, Chignecto, Dartmouth and once on Halifax.

 In May 1751, the Mi'kmaq mounted their largest attack on British settlers with the Raid on Dartmouth.
 With this raid, the Mi'kmaq stopped British expansion and they stopped attacking.
 Cornwallis interpreted the cessation of attacks as the Mi'kmaq wanting peace.
 Cornwallis laid the foundation for and was at the signing of the Treaty of 1752 with Major Cope, attending at Cope's request.
 Having committed to being Governor only for two years, Cornwallis eventually resigned his commission and left the colony in October 1752.
 The treaty was ultimately rejected by most of the other Mi'kmaq leaders.
 Cope burned the treaty six months after he signed it.

 As Governor, Cornwallis reported to the Board of Trade of Britain.
 The Board repeatedly expressed concern to Cornwallis for overspending: over the amount of bread delivered, the cost of arming Chignecto.
 In March 1751, Cornwallis was told that he would lose the confidence of parliament unless he refrained from overspending in the future.
 Cornwallis replied that the Board had underestimated the task of establishing Halifax under such hostile conditions and that to "flatter Your Lordships with hopes of savings" would be "dissimulation of the worst kind."

-Cornwallis left Nova Scotia in October 1752.
-This was three years before the end of Father Le Loutre's War.
-He was appointed Colonel of the 24th Regiment of Foot and was elected to parliament in 1753.